About the Test

 Before the test

+FOBT depends on the peroxidase activity of hemoglobin, and is therefore not specific for human blood.
 Certain foods and drugs may affect the results of your FOBT.
 It’s important to follow instructions carefully and consult your doctor if you have questions or concerns.
 Your doctor may recommend you avoid the following before the test:

 - Red or rare meat: It is normally necessary to avoid rare or red meat for three days prior to the test because traces of blood in these meats can cause false positive results.

-- Some other foods: The doctor may advise you to not eat certain foods for several days.
+- Some other foods: The doctor may advise you not to eat certain foods for several days.
 These may include certain raw fruits and vegetables.